unzew/apostles/charter.md

 During states of war the Vice Speaker is directly responsible for organizing the combat efforts of the Apostles.
 During times of non-conflict the Vice Speaker works primarily as a recruiter and personal relations specialist.

-It is the Vice Speaker's responsibility to understand the Charter, Bylaws, and possible amendments.
+It is the Vice Speaker's responsibility to understand the Charter, by-laws, and possible ammendments.
+The Vice Speaker will also provide interpreation of the Charter, by-laws, and possible ammendments.

 It is the duty of the Vice Speaker to support the Speaker in helping with the organization of the Order.

 ### 3. Treasurer